zalora/upcast/README.md

 - simplicity, extensibility
 - minimum dependency of network latency of the client
 - shared state stored as nix expressions next to machines expressions
-- first-class Nix support, only basic compatbility with nixops
+- first-class Nix support,basic compatbility with nixops to automatically lift existing deployments
 - first-class AWS support (including AWS features nixops doesn't have), as a side-effect, deliver a command-line ec2 toolchain
 - support for running day-to-day operations on deployed resources, services and machines